miltontony/wow/_posts/2015-06-10-virtualenv.md

 {% endhighlight %}

-We get an import error because it's not there because we isolated it within our virtualenv.
+We get an import error because it's not there; we isolated it within our virtualenv.

 We create a virtualenv per repo that we work with.
-So let's say that we were working in a repo or directory `~/test`.
+So we've been working in a repo or directory `~/test`.
 Let's create a second directory and install the latest version of Django.
 To help make a point, I'm going to name this virtualenv `ve2`.
 Remember that by convention we call it `ve`.

 {% highlight bash %}